margret-wibmer_black-clouds_No-1_web

 Week 1

 Introduction to a unique method of thinking through art rather than simply looking at it.
-Guided by selected works from artists currently featured in the Venice Biennale, we will explore how art can guide us in reflecting on the condition of our world, open space for new perspectives, and imagine alternative ways of relating to the social and environmental challenges of our time.
+Through selected works from artists, some are currently featured in the Venice Biennale, we will explore how art can guide us in reflecting on the condition of our world, open space for new perspectives, and imagine alternative ways of relating to the social and environmental challenges of our time.
 Together, we will begin building a shared space for dialogue, reflection, and constructive exchange.

 Week 2